 Section 16(a) of the Exchange Act requires SIGA's officers and directors, and persons who own more than ten percent of a registered class of SIGA's equity securities, to file reports of ownership and changes in ownership with the Securities and Exchange Commission.
-Officers, directors and greater than ten-percent stockholders are required by Securities and Exchange Commission regulation to furnish SIGA with copies of all Section 16(a) reports that they file
+Officers, directors and greater than ten-percent stockholders are required by Securities and Exchange Commission regulation to furnish SIGA with copies of all Section 16(a) reports that they file.

-Based solely upon review of the copies of such reports furnished to SIGA and written representations from certain of SIGA's executive officers and directors that no other such reports were required, SIGA believes that during the fiscal year ended December 31, 2006, each of the following individuals failed to file on a timely basis one report relating to one transaction as required by Section 16 of the exchange Act: Dr. Rose, Mr. Antal, Mr. Constance, Mr. Drapkin, Dr. Hammer, Dr. Mjalli, Dr. Oz, Mr. Savas, Ms. Slotkin and Dr. Weiner.
-All reports were subsequently filed.
+Based solely upon review of the copies of such reports furnished to SIGA and written representations from certain of SIGA's executive officers and directors that no other such reports were required, SIGA believes that during the fiscal year ended December 31, 2007, no director failed to file on a timely basis a report relating to a transaction as required by Section 16 of the exchange Act.